BlakeCLewis/MyPiLN/README.md

-The contained branch is the current usable branch.
+The 'contained' branch is the current usable branch.
+It is using new thermocouple chip (MAX31856) and the code has been improved.
+This readme has the most info in it, pictures and links to parts....

 Electricity and heat are dangerous!
 Evaluate the risk and make go no go decision!